jdabtieu/CTFOJ/README.md

 # CTFOJ

-CTFOJ is a web platform to host capture-the-flag challenges.
+CTFOJ is a open-source online judge to host capture-the-flag problems and contests.
+It is primarily designed for small-medium sized CTF clubs.

 ## Installation
 See [INSTALL.md](INSTALL.md).

+## Support
+If you are encountering any issues, please check the repository Wiki first of the issues tab.<br>
+If you would like to open an issue about a feature request or bug report, please do so on the Issues tab.<br>
+Otherwise, email [jdabtieu](mailto:jonathan.wu3@outlook.com) for other support.

 ## Usage
 If you have logged in with an administrator account, you will be able to manage the site through the "Admin Tools" interface.
+This includes the ability to create practice problems, contests, and announcements.
+Additionally, you will be able to manage users and view submissions.

 ## Contributing
 Contributors are welcome.
 If you want to help, feel free to submit a pull request or open an issue.